victor-ca/ngrx-store-localstorage/README.md

 ```

 1. Configure your ngrx store as normal using `provideStore`.
-2. Using the provided `localStorageMiddleware` function specify the slices of state you would like to keep synced with local storage.
+2. Using the provided `localStorageMiddleware` function, specify the slices of state you would like to keep synced with local storage.
-3. Optionally specify whether to rehydrate this state from local storage as `initialState` on application startup.
+3. Optionally specify whether to rehydrate this state from local storage as `initialState` on application bootstrap.

 ```ts
 import {bootstrap} from 'angular2/platform/browser';